 Adding more light to your rooms while also softening them will create a warm and relaxing space.
 Perhaps you may think there’s nothing you can do about your current lighting as it is too expensive to change, you really like the light features you have, or you would have to hire an electrician, but this is not the case.

 Softening your lighting to create a warm ambiance is as simple as replacing light switches and light bulbs, adding a new lampshade, or changing out a sconce.
 There’s a lot you can do with little.
+Remember to call in certified electricians to make sure everything is safely wired up.

 If you’re on a tight budget and plan on replacing your kitchen lighting, you can always opt for different tones of LED light bulbs.
 LEDs that can spice up your home for winter are soft white and warm white and have remotes that allow them to be dimmed.